Awaken Herbal Wisdom

 Can I pay in instalments?

 Yes!
-You can split the cost into two equal instalments of £698.50 or you can pay in four equal instalments of £349.25.
+You can pay a non-refundable deposit of £497 with the remaining £1500 due in full on 30th November 2026 or split the cost into five equal instalments of £399.40.
 Instalments for all payment plans are charged automatically in accordance with the timing of the plan.
-For the two instalments plan, the second payment is charged on the same date one month after the initial payment.
-For the four instalments plan, successive payments are charged on the same date of the initial payment for the following three months.
 The final payment for deposit plans, when offered, is charged automatically in full on the specified date.
+For the five instalments plan, successive payments are charged automatically on the same date of the initial payment for the following four months.
 If you have any questions about timing and payment plans, please contact us.

 What if I can’t make all of the dates?